An extended definition of Anosov representation for relatively hyperbolic groups: Relative quasigeodesic automata

 Then, for any $n \ge 1$, we have

 Moreover since $\gamma_n N(U_{n+1}, \eps) \subset U_1$, we also have

-So for all $n$ we have $d(\gamma_n^{-1}z_+, \gamma_n^{-1}z_-) > \eps$, which establishes that \eqref{eq:endpoints_not_close} holds for all $n$.
+So for all $n$ we have $d(\gamma_n^{-1}z_+, \gamma_n^{-1}z_-) \ge \eps$, which establishes that \eqref{eq:endpoints_not_close} holds for all $n$.

-Now, consider a bi-infinite geodesic $c$ in a cusped space $Y$ for $\Gamma$ joining $z_+$ and $z_-$.
+Now, consider a bi-infinite geodesic $c$ in a Gromov model $Y$ for $\Gamma$ joining $z_+$ and $z_-$.
 The sequence of geodesics $\gamma_n^{-1} \cdot c$ has endpoints in $\dee Y = \bgamh$ lying distance at least $\eps$ apart, so each geodesic in the sequence passes within a uniformly bounded neighborhood of a fixed basepoint $y_0 \in Y$.
-Therefore $\gamma_n \cdot y_0$ lies in a uniformly bounded neighbood of the geodesic $c$.
+Equivalently every $\gamma_n \cdot y_0$ lies within a fixed neighbood of the geodesic $c$.